We're Open

 Whether you're a non-skier in Mayrhofen or just fancy an alternative activity, you'll find a lot on offer.
 Experience of the beautiful Ziller Valley is not limited to those on skis - Mayrhofen offers snowshoeing, ice-climbing, paragliding, tobogganing and horse-riding as alternative ways to discover the valley.
 There's a great outdoor ice rink for skating, curling and ice hockey as well as a Nature Park Exhibition which families will love.
 In terms of indoor activities, the Erlebnisbad Mayrhofen has a leisure pool, gym and wellness facilities including a sauna, steam room and solarium where you can play, exercise or be pampered to your heart's content.

-Best time to ski Mayrhofen
+Best Time to Visit Mayrhofen

 The ski season here runs from December through to April.
 With 123 snow cannons and 35 snow lances, the resort boasts that 100% of the area can be covered by artificial snow if the weather isn't up to scratch.
 75% of the Zillertaler SuperSkipass domain can be covered this way too and with the snow-sure Hintertux Glacier (skiable all year), you're bound to find quality terrain throughout the season.